flynx/argv.js/README.md

 arg: '<arg-name> | <key>'
 ```

-If defined and no explicit value is passed to the option command (via `=`)
+If defined and no explicit value is passed to the option comand (via `=`)
 then the _parser_ will consume the directly next non-option if present in
 `argv` as a value, passing it to the `<option>.type` handler, if defined,
 then the `<option>.handler(..)`, if defined, or setting it to `<key>`
 otherwise.

-Sets the option/command argument name given in `-help` for the option
+Sets the option/command arument name given in `-help` for the option
 and the key where the value will be written.

 The `<key>` is not used if `<option>.handler(..)` is defined.